feast-dev/feast/docs/reference/alpha-cached-online-predictions.md

 In Machine Learning architectures, model serving/inference is typically done on demand (i.e., at request time) but this is often unnecessary and adds additional latency.
 In many cases, the model predictions change only when the underlying data changes.
 The `get_online_predictions` method allows MLEs to store their model predictions in the Feature Store and retrieve the precomputed output, which will enable a much better user experience.
-Additionally, we allow or the user to force recomputation of the model predictions if needed.
+Additionally, we allow the user to force recomputation of the model predictions if needed.

 This works by creating two feature views: one for the cached model predictions and one for the on-demand model predictions.